DavtabaseDave/DentistryDocx/Intro/Data-Dictionary/Stored-Procedures.md

 #### pr_Dntl_INB_Extraction_Merges

-This as its first step calls pr_Dntl_Remove_Exceptions
+This as its first step calls pr_Dntl_Remove_Exceptions.
+It then runs a number of steps:
+1. update/add lookup data codes from Banner that may have changed or been added.
+Such as ethnicity codes, programme codes, schools, and disability codes, etc..